aws/aws-cdk/packages/aws-cdk-lib/aws-lambda-nodejs/README.md

 ### Externals

 When the `NODEJS_LATEST` runtime is used, no modules are excluded from bundling by default.
-This is because the the runtime will change as new NodeJs versions become available in lambda, which may change what packages are vended as part of the environment.
+This is because the runtime will change as new NodeJs versions become available in lambda, which may change what packages are vended as part of the environment.